Knowledge & FAQ

 -

-Water in the garden creates a microclimate that helps to balance out extreme temperature fluctuations.
-In combination with the surrounding design, this creates a climate-friendly habitat for people and animals.
+Water in the garden creates a microclimate that balances out strong temperature fluctuations.
+In combination with the surrounding design, this creates a climate-friendly habitat for humans and animals.

 ENERGY EFFICIENCY

-What are the advantages of a natural pool compared to a chlorine pool?
+What are the advantages of a natural pool over a chlorine pool?

 HEALTHY BATHING WITHOUT DISINFECTION

 - As chlorine is only effective at pH values below 7.5, the pH value in chemically treated pools must be kept in the acidic range.
-Like natural waters, swimming ponds and natural pools have a pH value of 8.3-8.4, a value to which our organism has adapted over thousands of years.
-As a result there is no dry skin, straw-like hair or red eyes after a swim.
+Swimming ponds and natural pools, like natural bodies of water, have a pH value of 8.3-8.4, a value to which our organism has adapted over thousands of years.
+This means there is no dry skin, straw-like hair or reddened eyes after a bath.

 -